All About the Capital of Portugal

 Compulsory schooling: basic education

 Basic education (“ensino básico”) is compulsory and free for everyone.
 It’s intended for children aged between six and 15.
 Pupils receive a certificate of basic education at the end of the third stage.
+This level of teaching extends over nine years and comprises three cycles:

 The first cycle